+Respectfully submitted,

+John Smith

+By his attorney,

+I hereby certify that on I sent a copy of this Request for Discovery to the Rhode Island Department of the Attorney General, 150 South Main Street, Providence, Rhode Island 02903.
-DEFENDANT'S MOTION TO SUPPRESS IDENTIFICATION

-Now comes the defendant, John Smith, by and through counsel, and hereby moves to suppress the in-court and out of court identifications made by the complainants in this matter.

-As grounds, defendant avers that these identifications were procured in violation of his rights as guaranteed by the Fifth and Fourteenth Amendments to the United States Constitution.
+PROVIDENCE, S.C.
+SUPERIOR COURT STATE OF RHODE ISLAND v.
+P1-2014-3171A JOHN SMITH DEFENDANT'S M MOTION TO SUPPRESS IDENTIFICATION Now comes the defendant, John St mith, by and through counsel, and hereby moves to suppress the incourt and out of court identifications made e by the complainants in this matter.
+As grounds, defendant avers that these identifications were procured in viol lation of his rights as guaranteed by the Fifth and Fourteenth Amendments to the United States Constitu ution.
+Respectfully submitted, John Smith By his attorney, CERTIFICATION I sent a copy of this Request for Discovery to the Rhode Island South Main Street, Providence, Rhode Island 02903.

 KENT, S.C.
-SUPERIOR COURT

-v.
 K1-2011-0431A